anvaka/simplewebgl/README.md

 # simplewebgl

-Simple webgl library used by vivagraph
+Simple webgl library used by vivagraph.
+Work in progress.

 # install